 Crowd Reviews of 'Scarecrow Bones'

 "Interesting title.
 Oh wow what a beginning - love it!
-I'm not sure who she reminds me of most.
+I'm not sure who Michelle Chandler reminds me of most.
 I think but not positive, it's Nina Simone.
-She has a beautiful blend of artists from Etta James, Adele, a little Sarah Mclachlan, a sprinkle of Evanescence, and so many more but she has her own sound as well I think.
+She has a beautiful blend of artists from Etta James, Adele, a little Sarah Mclachlan, a sprinkle of Evanescence, and so many more but has her own sound as well I think.
 I was a little surprised where the song went.
 In the beginning it almost has that "Mississippi Mud" (as I call it) feeling to it, but then goes into a lounge feeling.
 I enjoyed it, it wasn't what I was expecting and maybe that's a good thing, because it is a different twist for me and isn't just an average song.
 I love her voice in this song, love the sounds chosen, the delivery is laid back (but the song is too) - I would definitely listen to this."

 "I like the song a lot.
 It has a very interesting fusion of instruments in it.
 The fusion of jazz blues and folk is something I heard for the first time and it has been done well.
-The song has smooth silky feel to it.
+The song has a smooth silky feel to it.
 The vocals are exceptional."

 "I love everything about this song, especially the absolutely beautiful vocals and the trumpet.
 This is a bluesy, sensual song with a great vibe and great instrumentation.
 The lyrics are super cool also."

-"She is so smooth and has a lot of swagger when she's singing.
+"Michelle Chandler's voice is so smooth and has a lot of swagger when she's singing.
 This would be so fun to hear live in a jazz type club.
 She's so seductive and can tell a story while singing!"

-"This singer's voice is exceptionally good and very sexy.
+"Michelle Chandler's voice is exceptionally good and very sexy.
 The lyrics are a perfect match for her sultry voice.
 The combination of the muted-trumpet, bass, and piano are excellent, but the other instrumentals are all excellent and really make me enjoy this song."

 Crowd Reviews of 'Two Of Us'

-"Her vocals are fantastic.
+"Michelle Chandler's vocals are fantastic.
 The instrumentation is good.
 It reminds me a ton of the band Heart.
 Especially her singing style."